FZJ-JSC/JUBE/docs/advanced.rst

 The handling of statistical values is described in :ref:`statistic_values`.
 This allows you to aggregate multiple result lines if your application automatically support to run multiple times.

-In addition there is also an iteration feature within JUBE to run a specific step and its parametristation multiple times.
+In addition there is also an iteration feature within JUBE to run a specific step and its parametrisation multiple times.

 The files used for this example can be found inside ``examples/iterations``.